jaicab/jaicab.github.io/_work/booksandparty.md

 ---
-logo: booksandparty.svg
+logo: booksandparty.png
 title: Books and Party
 link: http://booksandparty.com
-meta: A social network for college students
+meta: A social network for college students where they can share notes, tips and opinions.
+Built for a spanish startup.
+I built a CMS from scratch in PHP and a OOCSS-based styleguide, as well as some UX design.
+order: 4
 tasks:
 - html
 - css